Car hire comparison made easy

-Rentalcargroup offers a price comparison of all car rental companies in Zurich.
-Why spend hours doing research while we show you the rates, fleet and car rental terms of all car hire companies in Zurich.
+Rentalcargroup offers a price comparison of all car rental companies in Zurich, Switzerland.
+Why spend hours doing research while we show you the rates, fleet and car rental terms of all car hire companies in Zurich, Switzerland.

 Zurich Car Hire Comparison | We offer a price comparison of all car hire suppliers in Zurich but you choose your car hire based on price, car hire agency and fleet choice.

 Zurich is the largest city in Switzerland, with a population of some 390,000 in the city proper and 1.2 million in the agglomeration area.
 Zurich is on Lake Zurich, where the lake flows into the River Limmat , in the north of Switzerland.

 Zurich is the largest city of the Swiss Confederation (Switzerland) by land area and population.
 It is the financial centre of Switzerland and houses the stock exchange and the headquarters of a large number of national and international companies, and also home of FIFA's headquarter.

 Because Zurich is the central node of the Swiss-wide train network and also runs the biggest and busiest international airport in the country, it generally is the first place where tourists arrive.
 Because of the city's close distance to tourist resorts in the Swiss Alps and its mountainous scenery, it is often referred to as the "portal to the Alps".

 If you are clearly a non-German foreigner, people will appreciate your effort and then switch to English, Standard German, or French.

 Zurich Airport (ZRH) (German: Flughafen Zürich-Kloten) is Switzerland's largest and busiest airport run with Swiss efficiency.
 The airport is actually part of the municipality of Kloten and a brief 12 minutes train ride from central Zurich.
 Trains run every few up to 12 minutes.
 Early in the morning and late at evenings trains run a bit less frequent.